 No business owner or manager wants to waste time, money, or resources on marketing activities that aren’t performing.
-By tracking marketing key performance indicators (KPIs), your company can learn how to fulfil your marketing goals most cost-effectively.
+By tracking marketing key performance indicators (KPIs), your company can learn how to fulfill your marketing goals most cost-effectively.
 And while digital marketing has become something of a science these days, that doesn’t mean you have to be a rocket scientist to understand it and be successful at it.
 With simple tools like Google Analytics available at virtually no cost, you can readily track a variety of factors that provide important insight into the successes and failures of your company’s marketing activities.
 Doing so can help answer valuable questions like:

 - Should I put more money into this channel?
 Or that one?